ozmerchavy/who-is-app/README.md

 3. `run-me.bat` (you can also create a shortcut to this file)

-The link will appear in *ngrok*'s terminal; browse it on your phone from anywhere!
+The link will appear in *ngrok*'s terminal; browse it on your phone from anywhere.

+---

-If chrome wanrs you against ngrok, don't worry;
+If chrome warns you against ngrok, don't worry;
 Some people use ngrok to create fishing servers.

-We promise we're good
+credits for
+- ngrok
+- nmap-python
+- insomnia
+- hacker.css